 But to give you a head start, let’s look at two of the most common and compare Ezra Brooks and Evan Williams.

-- Ezra Brooks (Luxco) sources their distillate from Heaven Hill.
+- Evan Williams distills their own bourbon, whereas Ezra Brooks sources their distillate from Heaven Hill.

 What is Bourbon?